antononcube/MathematicaVsR/README.md

 there are no equivalent counter-parts.

 There is an attempt the corresponding Mathematica and R codes to be very close in structure and steps flow.
-Often enough the structures would be different because the each programming language would make certain particular techniques easier to apply or because of certain language idioms.
+Often enough the structure and flow would be different because each programming language would make certain particular techniques easier to apply or because of certain language idioms.

 ## Where to begin